 This famous satirical petition allegedly was put forth in 1674, as a female protest against the perceived ills of the all-male coffee house culture of England.
-I realize this is a 17th-century piece of Restoration Satire from London, but it is fun and a little racy.
+This is 17C Restoration Satire from London, which it is fun and a little racy.

 1674 Women's Petition against all male coffee houses

 Representing to Publick Consideration the Grand Inconveniencies accruing to their Sex from the Excessive Use of that drying, Enfeebling Liquor...By a Well-willer, London, Printed 1674.

 To the Right Honorable the Keepers of the Liberties of Venus; The Worshipful Court of Female Assistants, &c.

 The Humble Petitions and Address of Several Thousands of Buxome Good-Women, Languishing in Extremity of Want.

 Sheweth, That since 'tis Reckon'd amongst the Glories of our Native Country, To be a Paradise for Women: The fame in our Apprehensions can consist in nothing more than the brisk Activity of our men, who in former Ages were justly esteemed the Ablest Performers in Christendome; But to our unspeakable Grief, we find of late a very sensible Decay of that true Old English Vigor; our Gallants being every way so Frenchified, that they are become meer Cock-sparrows, fluttering things that come on Sa sa, with a world of Fury, but are not able to stand to it, and in the very first Charge fall down flat before us.